-BMC 227 AUDIO FOR MEDIA Three credit hours

-The study of audio production principles and practices for a variety of venues.
+BMC 227 AUDIO FOR MEDIA The study of audio production principles and practices for a variety of venues.
 Complex and multileveled production board operations will be combined with computer applications.
 The course focuses on directing, producing, editing, and critical evaluation of programming elements and styles.

-BMC 228F LIGHTING FOR FILM Three credit hours
+BMC 228F LIGHTING FOR FILM